team-coder/team-coder.com/README.md

 # The Team Coder Blog

-This repo contains the source code for the website at [team-coder.com](team-coder.com).
+This repo contains the source code for the website [https://team-coder.com](https://team-coder.com).
 It's built with [Jekyll](https://jekyllrb.com) and deployed via GitHub Pages.

 ## How to run the website locally

-First, you have to install [Jekyll](https://jekyllrb.com/docs/).
+First, you have to install [Jekyll](https://jekyllrb.com/docs/), preferably using [Bundler](https://bundler.io), as described on the Jekyll website.

 Then, after checking out this GitHub repository, use the console to go to it's root directory.
 Type the following command to start the Jekyll server: